-There are five operation modes supported by this router: Standard Router, Hotspot Router, Access Point, Repeater and Client.
-Please determine which operation mode you need and carry out the corresponding steps.
+There are five operation modes supported by this router: Standard Wireless Router, Access Point, Repeater, Client and Hotspot Router.
+Please determine the operation mode you need and carry out the corresponding steps.

 2. 2.
-1. Standard Router Mode
+1. Standard Wireless Router Mode

-Create a private wireless network instantly and share the Internet with multiple Wi-Fi devices.
+Create an instant private wireless network and share Internet to multiple Wi-Fi devices.
 This mode is suitable for hotel rooms and home networks.

-- 1. Switch the operation mode to Share ETH and connect the hardware according to Step A to D. - Ø Tips: Plug a 3G/4G USB modem with a SIM/UIM card into the 3G/4G USB port as needed. - 2.
-Connect your device to the router wirelessly.
+- 1. Connect the hardware according to step A to C. - 2.
+Connect your device to the router wirelessly or via an Ethernet cable.
 The Wi-Fi network name and password are on the router's label.